 The most common cause of hammertoe is a muscle/tendon imbalance.
-This imbalance, which leads to a bending of the toe, results from mechanical (structural) changes in the foot that occur over time in some people.
+This imbalance, which leads to a bending of the toe, results from mechanical (structural) or neurological changes in the foot that occur over time in some people.

-Hammertoes are often aggravated by shoes that don’t fit properly—for example, shoes that crowd the toes.
-And in some cases, ill-fitting shoes can actually cause the contracture that defines hammertoe.
-For example, a hammertoe may develop if a toe is too long and is forced into a cramped position when a tight shoe is worn.
+Hammertoes may be aggravated by shoes that do not fit properly.
+A hammertoe may result if a toe is too long and is forced into a cramped position when a tight shoe is worn.
+Occasionally, hammertoe is the result of an earlier trauma to the toe.
+In some people, hammertoes are inherited.

-A number of non-surgical measures can be undertaken:
+A number of nonsurgical measures can be undertaken:

-• Changes in shoewear.
+- Changes in shoewear.
 Avoid shoes with pointed toes, shoes that are too short, or shoes with high heels—conditions that can force your toe against the front of the shoe.
-Instead, choose comfortable shoes with a deep, roomy toe box and heels no higher than two inches.
+Instead, choose comfortable shoes with a deep, roomy toebox and heels no higher than two inches.

-• Orthotic devices.
+- Orthotic devices.
 A custom orthotic device placed in your shoe may help control the muscle/tendon imbalance.
 Injection therapy.
 Corticosteroid injections are sometimes used to ease pain and inflammation caused by hammertoe.

 - Medications.
 Oral nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be recommended to reduce pain and inflammation.
 Splinting/strapping.
-Splints or small straps may be applied by Dr. Hoy to realign the bent toe.
+Splints or small straps may be applied by the surgeon to realign the bent toe.

 When Is Surgery Needed?